Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

-Many health organization recommend a yearly clinical breast exam.
-This exam may be done by a gynecologist, family doctor, nurse practitioner, or specially trained nurse.
-Yearly breast exams help to ensure that breast conditions are found early.
+Many health organizations recommend a yearly clinical breast exam.
+This exam may be done by a gynecologist, family healthcare provider, nurse practitioner, or specially trained nurse.
+Yearly breast exams help to make sure that breast conditions are found early.

 A healthcare professional knows the tests and follow-up care needed if a problem is found.
 Your clinical exam is also a great time to ask questions about breast self-exams.
 You can find out if you’re checking your breasts in the best way.
 Or you may want to ask how pregnancy, breast implants, or breast reduction surgery affect the way you should examine your breasts.

 If a clinical exam reveals a breast change, you may have other tests to find out more.
 These tests may include:

-Ultrasound uses sound waves to create pictures of the breast.
+Ultrasound uses sound waves to create images of the breast.

 Biopsy is the removal of a small amount of breast tissue by needle or incision.
 The tissue is then examined under a microscope.

-The American Cancer Society recommends starting at age 20, you should have a clinical breast exam every 1 to 3 years.
+The American Cancer Society recommends starting at age 20, you should have a clinical breast exam preferably every 3 years.
 After age 40, have a clinical breast exam each year.
-If you’re at higher risk for breast cancer, you may need more frequent exams.
+If you’re at higher risk for breast cancer, you may need exams more often.
 Risk factors for breast cancer may include:

 Being over 50 or postmenopausal